| Scotland

 more Parrot Crossbill as well as the usual 100's of Coal Tit,

-heard the distinctive chippering call and behold a pair of Crested
+distinctive chippering call and behold a pair of Crested Tit taking

-Tit taking material to a nest hole.
-This afforded the group amazing
+material to a nest hole.
+This afforded the group amazing views as they

-views as they flew back & forth, and just reward for our early starts.
+flew back & forth, and just reward for our early starts.
+Black

 Tours